 Sara is the UK Data Protection Officer at CGI I.T.
 UK Limited, part of CGI Group Inc. a Canadian global information technology consulting company.
 Previously UK DPO at Simply Business and Global DPO at Haymarket Publishing Sara was heavily involved in GDPR project implementation.
 She spent 5 years in Haymarket’s Asia offices (Hong Kong & Singapore) where she was responsible for Data Protection and liaison with the local PCPD during new local legislative introductions.
 Sara has over 25 years publishing and event experience, gained across a mix of UK, Asia and USA brands, with in-depth experience of fulfilment, audits, direct & digital marketing, system builds, migrations, and implementations.
 She holds a Practitioner Certificate in Data Protection,, an MBA from Kingston University, is a fellow of the IDM, and a member of the IAPP.

-Charles is a highly experienced leader in the areas of data, marketing and regulation.
-He helps brands understand how they can become more data and customer centric.
-He was most recently Chief Executive and then Chairman of Fuel, the data business of the Engine Group, where he served on the UK Board.
-In addition to his involvement with the Data Protection Network he serves as an Industry Commissioner at the Direct Marketing Commission and is a director of the Advertising Standards Board of Finance, the funding body for advertising self-regulation.
-Charles is a previous Chair of the Direct Marketing Association and was Executive Committee member at the Advertising Association.
-Prior joining Engine he had leadership roles in The Guardian, Communisis and AI Data Intelligence.
+Charles is a highly experienced leader in the areas of data, marketing and strategy and regulation.
+He is Managing Director, Europe at the Winterberry Group, a specialised management consultancy focussed on the marketing, advertising, data and technology sectors.
+He was previously Chief Executive and then Chairman of Fuel, the data business of the Engine Group, where he served on the UK Board.
+In addition to his involvement with the Data Protection Network he serves as an Industry Commissioner at the Data and Marketing Commission and is a director of the Advertising Standards Board of Finance, the funding body for advertising self-regulation and a NED across a number of tech and data businesses.
+Charles is a previous Chair of the Direct Marketing Association and was Executive Committee member at the Advertising Association

 Julia is a Board Director and Business Advisor.
 She is an experienced leader, advisor and board director focused on using data and analytics to build successful profitable businesses (notably recurring payments and ecommerce).
 She previously worked as Director of Consumer Revenues for Guardian News & Media, where she was responsible for CRM strategy and execution, all subscriptions and brand extensions including ecommerce, Guardian Masterclasses and Guardian Soulmates.
 Her extensive commercial experience and MBA training has helped her to make sense of complex business problems using data and analytics.
 She’s instigated and led a variety of technology projects to created single customer views and, deliver powerful audience insight.
 This is combined with a clear commitment to transparency and good data governance based on respect for consumer needs.